Skip to content

 • For users with a large volume of log data, we can save on data storage costs by configuring Log Indexes or Log Blacklists;

-• For users who need long-term log storage, we can use Log Backup to preserve log data.
+• For users needing long-term log storage, we can use Log Backup to preserve log data.

 Feedback